 You can also apply for your SST card online, whether you completed your training with us or any other DOB-approved training provider.
 You will need to submit training certificates for any courses you did not take with OSHA Education Center.

-After you submit your proof of training and we have verified that you met all training requirements, you will receive your SST card by mail within ten business days.
+After you submit your proof of training and we have verified that you met all training requirements, you will receive your SST card by mail.

 Which Workers Need an SST Card by March 1, 2021?

 Local Law 196 training requirements apply to construction and demolition workers at any New York City jobsite that has a Site Safety Plan.
 This includes all jobs with a designated Site Safety Manager, Site Safety Coordinator or Construction Superintendent.

 Types of workers who are required to complete SST include:

 You can visit the DOB Site Safety Construction Map to find out if your worksite requires an SST card.
 If your job's address is listed on the map, then you will need an SST card to work there.

 What Are the Course Requirements for an SST Worker Card?

 Workers have two options for obtaining the 40 hours of training needed to receive an SST card.

 Option 2: New Entrants (OSHA 10 Cardholders)